facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.mutate-captured-arg-separately.expect.md

 ## Error

 ```
-[ReactForget] Invariant: EnterSSA: Expected identifier to be defined before being used.
+[ReactForget] Todo: EnterSSA: Expected identifier to be defined before being used.
 Identifier x$1 is undefined (7:7)
 ```